Imperial War Museum Duxford: Royal Anglian Regiment Museum and Memorial

-The Land Warfare Hall also accommodates the Royal Anglian Regiment Museum.
+The Land Warfare Hall also accommodated the Royal Anglian Regiment Museum.
 The Royal Anglian Regiment was formed in 1964 by the amalgamation of the three regiments of the East Anglian Brigade and the Royal Leicestershire Regiment.
 The museum was opened in June 1996 by noted war correspondent Martin Bell, who had previously served as a sergeant in the Suffolk Regiment while a national serviceman.
 The museum covers the history of the Regiment and its predecessors, which date back to the seventeenth century, up to recent operations in Iraq, Afghanistan and Sierra Leone.
-Alongside the museum is the Cambridgeshire Regiment Exhibition, which displays items from the Cambridgeshire Regiment collection.
-Exhibits include the Singapore Drums, lost at the fall of Singapore in 1942 and recovered after the war.
+Alongside the museum was the Cambridgeshire Regiment Exhibition, which displayed items from the Cambridgeshire Regiment collection.
+Exhibits included the Singapore Drums, lost at the fall of Singapore in 1942 and recovered after the war.

 On 12 September 2010 a Royal Anglian Regiment memorial was dedicated at Duxford.
 A fundraising campaign, which raised more than £340,000, was launched following the deaths in action of nine soldiers of 1st Battalion Royal Anglian Regiment during the unit's 2007 operational tour in Helmand Province, Afghanistan.
 The memorial is inscribed with the names of 78 soldiers killed since 1958 (when the first of the three East Anglian regiments was formed) in conflicts including Afghanistan, Iraq, Northern Ireland and Aden.
 The dedication was attended by more than 5,000 people.

+Closure

+On 1 June 2025 the Land Warfare Hall was permanently closed, as the building could no longer safely house the vehicles and objects in it.
+Over 80% of the large objects in the building are to be retained by IWM, with many to be put in the new exhibitions in Hangars 1, 3 and 4 which are intended to be opened in 2028.
+The building is set to be demolished to allow for the construction of The Lab, which is to be completed in 2029.